Departments of the Central Committee of the Socialist Unity Party of Germany: Sports

+Longtime department head Rudolf Hellmann meeting with skier Veronika Hesse and marathon runner Waldemar Cierpinski ahead of the SED's X. Party Congress in April 1981.

 The Sports Department (Abteilung Sport) was the SED's instrument for directing and controlling the areas of physical culture and sports.

 It controlled the party organizations of sports associations, the Council of Ministers' State Secretariat for Physical Culture and Sport, the National Olympic Committee of the German Democratic Republic and the Deutscher Turn- und Sportbund (DTSB), the central mass organization for all sports.
-After the Peaceful Revolution, longtime department head Rudolf Hellmann was convicted for his involvement in the widespread doping of East German athletes.
+After the Peaceful Revolution, longtime department head Rudolf Hellmann was convicted of 137 counts of complicity to cause bodily harm for his involvement in the widespread doping of East German athletes.

 Despite sport's growing importance for the GDR's international recognition, the department was fairly small compared to others, even after being elevated from a working group, with only 5 political and 2 technical employees in the 1980s.
 It thus had to rely more on cordial relationships with the DTSB and others to assert its positions, helped by overlapping personnel.

 In 1946, a part of the Culture and Education Department was initially responsible for sport.
 In 1952, it was incorporated into the newly created LOPMO Department as the Sports Sector (from 1953 Youth and Sport).
 In August 1955, the Secretariat of the Central Committee decided to separate the sports area from this department and create a sports sector in the Security Affairs Department.
 An independent sports working group with six employees was created for the first time in 1961, which was given the status of a department in the mid-1960s.